FAQ's

 After the ESWT?

 You may experience some pain or discomfort in the treated heel after the anesthesia effects have subsided.
-You may also continue to experience the same type of heel pain you had prior to treatment for 1 to 2 weeks.
+You may also continue to experience the same type of heel pain you had prior to treatment for one to two weeks.
 Pain is manageable by over the counter pain medication (i.e. Tylenol) in most cases.
+You will be asked not to take anti-inflammatory drugs for 14 days after the procedure.

-You should not participate in any stressful activity involving the affected heel for 4 weeks.
+You should not participate in any stressful activity involving the affected heel for four weeks.
 “Stressful activity” may include running or jogging, doing heavy housework or yard work, or participating in sports.
-Following this 4-week period, you should be able to resume normal activity.
+Following this four-week period, you should be able to resume normal activity.

 To avoid re-injury, you should avoid completely flat shoes such as sandals, loafer, moccasins, or house slippers.
 Continued use of orthotics is encouraged.